asojfoasjdoajreojfiqrofjq9wjeoposkosk/121212121212/ReadMe.md

 # 2. Install Dependencies
 pip install -r requirements.txt

+# if you can use Linux, you must run with
+pip3 install -r requirements.txt

 # 3. Configure Environment Variables
 # Add your API keys inside the .env file